Good customer service definition, best practices, and examples

 Don’t

-Diversity is a beautiful thing, but sometimes leads to a mild case of babylonian confusion.
+Diversity is a beautiful thing, but sometimes leads to a mild case of Babylonian confusion.

 Language barriers lead to misunderstandings and frustration for both customers and service representatives.
 It’s a good idea to have dedicated teams for different languages or invest in translation services to ensure clear communication.